 Ann and her husband moved to Teton Valley over 20 years ago.
-She’s worked at Teton Valley Health Care since 2000 and currently serves as Director of Public Relations & Marketing.
+She recently retired after serving 17 years as Director of Public Relations & Marketing for Teton Valley Health.

 “My interest in forming a Community Resource Center is rooted in my family history.
 My mother’s family lost their farm and livelihood during widespread bank foreclosures during the Depression.
 My father’s family immigrated from Mexico.
 His parents and siblings spent many seasons working in the sugar beet fields in Idaho Falls and Teton Valley before moving to the mining town of Eureka in Utah.
 It took a lot of hard work and overcoming challenges that were out of their control to become successful individuals.
 I’m grateful for their work ethic.
 I want to find a way to help others rise out of poverty.”